Open Now — 24/7 Plumbing

 Will Vaseline help seal the toilet flapper?

-While some people suggest using Vaseline to help seal a leaking toilet flapper valve, it is not a reliable or long-term solution.
-Vaseline may provide a temporary fix by helping the old toilet flapper create a better seal, but it can also attract debris and cause further issues.
+While some suggest using Vaseline to help seal a leaking toilet flapper valve, it is not a reliable or long-term solution.
+Vaseline may provide a temporary fix by allowing the old toilet flapper to create a better seal, but it can also attract debris and cause further issues.
 The best course of action is to replace the flapper with a new one designed to seal correctly on the flush valve seat.
 A properly installed new toilet flapper will stop the water dripping into the bowl and resolve the toilet leak.

 Why is my toilet rubber flapper not sealing?